 Improving the quality of your voice requires precise conditioning and expert guidance.
 To help you achieve these goals, New York Speech Coaching offers a variety of private and group lessons taught by our seasoned coaches.
 Whether you opt for one-on-one sessions or prefer to learn alongside a group, our experts are here to lead voice inflection exercises and offer individualized feedback.

 Private classes offer several benefits, including flexible scheduling, a tailor-made curriculum, and one-on-one attention from a qualified coach.
 Group lessons are also advantageous for clients who wish to improve their confidence and become more comfortable speaking in front of a group of peers.
-You can browse both our group and private speaking voice improvement training options to learn more about which class style might be the best fit for you.
+You can browse our private speaking voice improvement training options or our more holistic group classes to learn more about which training style is the best fit for you.

 How long will it take?

 Though we will be able to give you more accurate information at the end of your first session, here is the average breakdown: